ShandaWoods/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [ x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is an open-source JavaScript library which is used for building user interfaces for single page applications.
+It allows us to create reusable UI components to keep our code dry AND  quickly changes data without reloading the page.

-- [ ] What does it mean to _think_ in react?
+- [ x] What does it mean to _think_ in react?

+It means React makes you think about your apps as you build them.
+Seeing components, component hierarchy, state, UI interactivity, and data flow simultaneously.

-- [ ] Describe state.
+- [ x] Describe state.

+State is an object that determines how q component renders & behaves.
+State is what makes components dynamic and interactive.

-- [ ] Describe props.
+- [ x] Describe props.

+Props are a variable with stored information passed to state via a parent component.
+Props can be customized with different parameters and they are read-only.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ x] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects in JS are Hooks, you set them by the useEffect hook which tells the component it needs to do something after render.
+React will remember the function that was passed and call it later after performing the DOM updates.

 ## Project Set Up